BrainStorm-BCI/Purr-For-The-Course/README.md

 ## Gameplay instructions

+Use Unity 2020.3.15f1, open the project and build for your system.

 run the executable, have fun!

 can add multiple players, when all players finish a hole it goes to the next level.
 If not interested in playing the whole game goto Unity GameManagerLocal object in our Testing-Game-Design-Walt scene and change the currentHole to a num between 1-5 before clicking start game.